American Ninja Warrior season 11: Qualifying

 The Baltimore qualifiers featured two new obstacles, the Dangerous Curves and the Hazard Cones.
 The course took place on Baltimore's Inner Harbor.
 Among the audience cheering on the competitors was the Baltimore Orioles' mascot, "The Oriole Bird", along with the University of Maryland cheerleaders and the Maryland Terrapins mascot, Testudo.
 Former WNBA player Tamika Catchings of the Indiana Fever competed on the course, making it to the Dangerous Curves, the third obstacle.

 Finals

 The Baltimore Finals featured one new obstacle, Angry Birds (which was done in promotion for The Angry Birds Movie 2).
 It took out 22 competitors, and nobody cleared it.
 This marked the first time in American Ninja Warrior history that no competitor made it past the eighth obstacle on a city finals course.
-This was also the first time in history that two city finals courses in one season concluded without any finishers, and the fourth time that a city finals course was unfinished after three years ago in Philadelphia, two years ago in Kansas City, and last week in Seattle/Tacoma.
-Dave Cavanagh became only the second competitor to win both the Speed Pass and the Safety Pass after Drew Drechsel in Atlanta.
+This was also the first time in history that two city finals courses in one season concluded without any finishers and the fourth time that a city finals course was unfinished.
+Dave Cavanagh became only the second competitor to win both the Speed Pass and the Safety Pass.

 Along with the Oriole Bird, the cheering section included the Baltimore Ravens cheerleaders and the team's mascot, Poe.